spmallick/learnopencv/opencv5-yolo26-football-cpp/README.md

 ```

 `--engine` takes `auto` (default), `new`, or `classic`. `--imgsz` must match the
 exported model, since the ONNX input shape is static.
+The pose demo also accepts
+`--kpt-conf` (default `0.30`) for the keypoint drawing threshold.

 ## Notes